The Space of Integrable Systems from Generalised $T\bar{T}$-Deformations

-As in the single-species case (which was done in the hard-core picture) $X_{\theta\phi}^{ij}$ is nontrivial (trivial) in the in (out) region, as follows from the ordering on momenta.
+\documentclass[submission, Phys]{SciPost} \ba#1{ \right. \end{equation} As in the single-species case (which was done with a different, ``hard-core" labelling), $X_{\theta\phi}^{ij}$ is nontrivial (trivial) in the in (out) region, as follows from the ordering on momenta.
 A calculation as in section \ref{ssectclassical} gives the following deformed scattering matrix:

-where $S(p,q)_{ij}$ is the two-body scattering amplitude of particles of momentum $p$ and species $i$, against particle of momentum $q$ and species $j$, in the un-deformed system.
+where $S(p,q)_{ij}$ is the two-body scattering amplitude of particles of momentum $p$ and species $i$, against particle of momentum $q$ and species $j$, in the un-deformed model.
 This reproduces arbitrary diagonal scattering, where two-body processes represent pure transmission, with zero reflection amplitudes.

-We finally mention that it is also possible to consider a hard-core picture of the multi-species system.
-In contrast to the single-species case, this, however, leads to a fundamentally different deformation of the scattering:with a hard core, particle species {\em do not follow} the momentum.
-There is, as a consequence, nontrivial reflection.
-We can write an explicit expression for the charge density:
+We finally mention that it is also possible to consider non-diagonal scattering, with reflection and transmission.
+We give here some pointers, although this is not used in the present paper.
+We represent the non-diagonal scattering in the classical realm, by assuming that particle types reflect or transmit with probabilities $|A_R^{ij}|^2$ and $|A_T^{ij}|^2$, respectively, and for simplicity without any phase shift.
+This represents classically the quantum scattering

-where $(x_n^i,p_n^i)$ are the canonical coordinates of the particles of species $i$, and $N_i$ is the number of particles of that species.
-We introduce the following S-matrix elements for the transmission and reflection processes involving particles of type $i$ and $j$:
+We perform the $\lambda$ deformation, which can be obtained again from the explicit expression for the charge density \eqref{qispecies}.
+The $\lambda$-deformation does not change the probabilities of reflection and transmission, but introduces shifts, which (we assume) induce phases to the quantum scattering amplitude in the usual way,

 Solving the classical problem, we find the following scattering phases:

 Unitarity imposes that $|A_T|^2+|A_R|^2=1$, and also the non-trivial condition:

 It would be interesting to further study this construction, in order to establish the space of reflective two-body processes that this deformation gives access to.